circleci/circleci-docs/jekyll/_cci2/language-android.md

 Then `./gradlew lint test` runs the unit tests, and runs the built in linting tools to check your code for style issues.

-We then upload the build reports as build artifacts, and we upload the test metadata (XML) for CircleCI to process.
+We then upload the build reports as {% comment %} TODO: Job {% endcomment %} build artifacts, and we upload the test metadata (XML) for CircleCI to process.

 Nice!
 You just set up CircleCI for an Android app.